Covera Covera

 Case 1 Age 64 • Saved $94/mo

-Patricia drives a 2021 Lexus RX350.
-She'd been with the same insurer for 8 years.
+Patricia had been with the same insurer for 8 years.
 A Covera comparison found a carrier that rated her exceptional 14-year record more favorably — $94/month less for identical coverage.

 Case 2 Age 59 • Saved $71/mo

 Thomas works from home and drives under 6,000 miles annually.
-Switching to a usage-based policy that accurately reflected his actual mileage saved $71/month versus his previous standard plan.
+Switching to a usage-based policy that reflected his actual mileage saved $71/month.

 Best Car Insurance Companies for Scottsdale Drivers